RicoJia/notes/examples/node_js_examples/js_notes.md

         - `NestJS` is a package management system of TS
     1. `npm run start` should transpile and run the program
         - `npm run start:dev`: watch and recompile
+        -  alternatively, `nest start` is roughtly `node dist/main`.
+NestJS is a progression of node.

-1. Add a module
+3. Add a module
     1. `nest.js` CLI install: `npm install -g @nestjs/cli`
     1.  `nest generate module module-name`
         - will generate file
         - will add to `app.module.ts`
     1. Modules are singletons by default.
 DO NOT Have the same module names

-1. Organization of nest js
+4. Organization of nest js
     1. `X.controller.ts` - endpoints
     1. `X.module.ts` - Include controller, and services?
 TODO
     1. `main.ts` - set up the app, and the swagger document, and its port. (bootstrap())